larsbeck/HomematicIp/README.md

     }
 ```
 ## Yet unsupported devices
 Since there are a lot of Homematic devices, you might be presented with a message like the one below.
-In that case please open an issue, we will add the device asap:
+In that case please open an issue, we will add the device asap.
+Since the message in curly braces will most likely contain an Id that is unique to your device, you might want to edit that out before posting the message:

 `The HomematicIp Endpoint sent a message about an unknown HomematicIp Object (most likely a yet unsupported device).
 Please open an issue at https://github.com/larsbeck/HomematicIp to have this device added to the library.
 We will need the following: {...}`